NIDVD-MRA/FVTSR/README.md

 Bits 3 to 47 are the input test data.
 # Algorithmic result
 The result of the calculation is displayed in the ‘v’ variable.
 The results consist of 2 parts, with the results of the calculations for each set of data presented in rows.
-The first column is the negative and positive results, with negative being 0 and positive being 1。
+The first column is the negative and positive results, with negative being 0 and positive being 1.
-The second column is the results of the key point calculations, representing the number of loops
+The second column is the results of the key point calculations, representing the number of loops.